What is your mailing address, phone and general email?

 The turnaround time for this type of processing can take up to 3 months, and there is no guarantee that an image will be produced because of the age of the film and the alternative process involved.
 Check with a sales associate for more information.

-Turnaround times are schedule permitting and may vary based on the volume of film, your output options, etc. But 2 days is or average turn-around.
+Turnaround times are schedule permitting and may vary based on the volume of film, your output options, etc.

 Please plan ahead if you have important deadlines to meet.